dotnet/docs-maui/docs/deployment/hot-restart.md

     > [!NOTE]
     > If the setup wizard fails to detect your local iOS device, disconnect then reconnect your local iOS device from your development machine.
 In addition, ensure that iTunes recognizes your local iOS device.

-1. In the **Setup Hot Restart** setup wizard, click the **Sign in with an individual account** hyperlink to sign into your individual Apple Developer Program account:
+1. In the **Setup Hot Restart** setup wizard, click the **Sign in with an individual account** hyperlink to configure hot restart to use your individual Apple Developer Program account:

     :::image type="content" source="media/hot-restart/setup-wizard-4-add-account.png" alt-text="Screenshot of the initial fourth step in the setup hot restart wizard.":::

+    The **Individual account...** dialog appears.

     > [!NOTE]
-    > While these instructions focus on using an individual Apple Developer account, hot restart also works with an enterprise account.

-    The **Individual account...** dialog appears.
+    > Alternatively, to configure hot restart to use an enterprise Apple Developer account, click the **Sign in with an enterprise account** hyperlink and enter your credentials in the dialog that appears.
+Then proceed to step 12.

 1. Create an App Store Connect API key.
 This will require you to have an [Apple Developer account](https://appleid.apple.com/account), and paid [Apple Developer Program](https://developer.apple.com/programs) enrolment.
-For more information about creating an App Store Connect API key, see [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) on developer.apple.com.
+For information about creating an App Store Connect API key, see [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) on developer.apple.com.

 1. In the **Individual account...** dialog, enter your App Store Connect API key data: